 In addition to the technical work of dismantling and rebuilding the plant, seebaWIND Service also coordinated the various maintenance groups and appraisers.
 Accident assessors, along with the state criminal investigation department, identified the cause of the fire. seebaWIND helped here as well: “An electrical short-circuit between the power cables caused the fire in the machine housing”, explains the accident assessor for causes of fires, Harald Eden and adds, “The seebaWIND team assisted up in a friendly and competent way while we were searching for the cause of the fire.”

-From Searching for the Cause
+From Searching for the Cause to Rehabilitating

 “For plants with serious fire damage, one always anticipates unexpected problems”, explains Thomas Jensen from the operating company Dollerup Bürgerwindpark GmbH & Co.
 KG.
 This presented a challenge for the seebaWIND Team, for example, as they had to adapt the control system of the new plant components to the inverter of the old plant and the overall assembly to the current technical standards.
 Additionally, specific rotor blades had to be fabricated anew, since the MD70 series has not been built for about seven years and used rotor blades were not available.